Emma Email Marketing Review

 Emma will attempt to assign the information in your file to its default headings based on the headings in your file.
 Using a simple series of pull-down options, you can have Emma ignore or organize other headings.
 If you have a heading Emma doesn’t recognize, you can create your own.
 Those tags can be used to segment your lists.

 Emma has a pretty robust sign-up form designer, which you can integrate into your website if you wish.
 It lets you customize the data you want to capture, the design of the form, and the conditions under which it will appear to visitors to your site.
-The actual integration might take beginners outside of their comfort zone, but the video tutorial should be enough to get most users over the hump.
+The actual integration might take beginners outside their comfort zone, but the video tutorial should be enough to get most users over the hump.

 Creating The Email Campaign

 Sometimes user feedback is extraneous but pleasing; other times it’s extremely practical.
-While it’s not groundbreaking, I really like Emma’s WYSIWYG editor for one major reason: it clearly and unerringly marks the places on your template to which you can drag a new element.
+While it’s not groundbreaking, I really like Emma’s email editor for one major reason: it clearly and unerringly marks the places on your template to which you can drag a new element.
 It takes a lot of the guesswork and frustration out of adding an element.